 PD: For a completed quality inspection, the inspectors identified that the licensee failed to verify that the acceptance limit was met.

-Minor because: The acceptance limit was more conservative than the governing regulatory requirement, which was met
+Minor because: The acceptance limit was more conservative than the governing regulatory requirement, which was met, or

+The consequences of the failure were insignificant.

 Not minor if: Failing to meet the acceptance limit could have rendered the SSC unacceptable or indeterminate and required corrective action to bring the item into conformance or substantive engineering evaluation.